Are Whippets Skittish?

 If it turns out to be a behavioral problem, you can add to your puppy’s food products like For-bid or Deter.
 These products taste good when eaten but terrible after digested and work in most case to break the habit.

-To teach your dog not to pick up feces and garbage, click here to open a page about the ”tug of war game”, an extremely useful and fun puppy training game.
+To teach your dog not to pick up faces and garbage, click here to open a page about the ”tug of war game”, an extremely useful and fun puppy training game.

 For more info about the training of the garbage hound, click on this link.